doi.org/10.36366/G.978-1-952376-07-8 | ISBN: 978-1-952376-07-8

 In addition to the specific advice that follows, we encourage readers and users of these guidelines to be informed by the following considerations with respect to reopening education abroad:

-This guide is being written in June-September 2020 based on the best available information at the time.
+This guide was written in June-September 2020 based on the best available information at the time.
 The Forum on Education Abroad will continue to monitor the COVID-19 situation as it evolves and review this document regularly.
 Updates or addenda may be added as needed.

 For general guidance on what makes quality education abroad programming possible, use the Standards of Good Practice for Education Abroad as a reference.